-The LMH6583 has internal control registers that store the programming states of the crosspoint switch.
+There are two modes for programing the LMH6580/LMH6581, Serial Mode and Addressed Mode.
+The LMH6580/LMH6581 have internal control registers that store the programming states of the crosspoint switch.
 The logic is two staged to allow for maximum programming flexibility.
 The first stage of the control logic is tied directly to the crosspoint switching matrix.
 This logic consists of one register for each output that stores the on/off state and the address of which input to connect to.
-These registers are not directly accessible by the user.
+These registers are not directly accessible to the user.
 The second level of logic is another bank of registers identical to the first, but set up as shift registers.
 These registers are accessed by the user via the serial input bus.
-As described further below, there are two modes for programing the LMH6582, Serial Mode and Addressed Mode.

-The LMH6583 is programmed via a serial input bus with the support of 4 other digital control pins.
-The Serial bus consists of a clock pin (CLK), a serial data in pin (DIN), and a serial data out pin (DOUT).
+The LMH6580/LMH6581 is programmed via a serial input bus with the support of four other digital control pins.
+The Serial bus consists of a clock pin (CLK), a serial data in pin (DIN), and a serial data out pin ( $D{OUT}$ ).
 The serial bus is gated by a chip select pin (CS).
 The chip select pin is active low.
 While the chip select pin is high all data on the serial input pin and clock pins is ignored.
 When the chip select pin is brought low the internal logic is set to begin receiving data by the first positive transition (0 to 1) of the clock signal.
 The chip select pin must be brought low at least 5 ns before the first rising edge of the clock signal.
 The first data bit is clocked in on the next negative transition (1 to 0) of the clock signal.
 All input data is read from the bus on the negative edge of the clock signal.
-Once the last valid data has been clocked in, the chip select pin must go high then the clock signal must make at least one more low to high transition.
+Once the last valid data has been clocked in, either the chip select pin must go high or, the clock signal must stop.
 Otherwise invalid data will be clocked into the chip.
 The data clocked into the chip is not transferred to the crosspoint matrix until the CFG pin is pulsed high.
-This is the case regardless of the state of the Mode pin.
+This is the case regardless of the state of the MODE pin.
 The CFG pin is not dependent on the state of the Chip select pin.
 If no new data is clocked into the chip subsequent pulses on the CFG pin will have no effect on device operation.

 The programming format of the incoming serial data is selected by the MODE pin.
-When the mode pin is HIGH the crosspoint can be programmed one output at a time by entering a string of data that contains the address of the output that is going to be changed (Addressed Mode).
+When the MODE pin is HIGH the crosspoint can be programmed one output at a time by entering a string of data that contains the address of the output that is going to be changed (Addressed Mode).
 When the mode pin is LOW the crosspoint is in Serial Mode.
-In this mode the crosspoint accepts a 40 bit array of data that programs all of the outputs.
+In this mode the crosspoint accepts a 16 bit array of data that programs all of the outputs.
 In both modes the data fed into the chip does not change the chip operation until the Configure pin is pulsed high.
 The configure and mode pins are independent of the chip select pin.